datamade/how-to/logging/sentry.md

 Now, all 400 errors should be grouped under the same issue in Sentry.
 Proceed to the Sentry dashboard and ignore these errors as needed.

+## Logging errors in Django applications

+We log errors in Gatsby applications using [`@sentry/gatsby`](https://www.gatsbyjs.com/plugins/@sentry/gatsby/), which is the official SDK and a wrapper around the `@sentry/react` package.
+Installation instructions and option documentation can be found [here](https://www.gatsbyjs.com/plugins/@sentry/gatsby/), and [this blog post about how it works](https://cra.mr/instrumenting-gatsbyjs-with-sentry/) is helpful for understanding what's going on under the hood.